yangyanzhan/note.sh/README.md

 n help
 ```

+# Suggestions

+note.sh is built to be extremely versatile.
+For example, all the options could be mixed freely.
+(If you find any option that could not be used together with other options, please report an issue to me.
+If you find any option that is not context-aware, you can also report an issue to me.)
+I need more ideas to make note.sh even more versatile.
+If you have any suggestion, feel free to file an issue.

 # RoadMap

 - [x] Basic Note Creation
 - [x] Basic Tag Management
 - [x] Basic Listing
 - [x] Basic Deletion Functionality
+- [x] Basic Search Functionality
 - [ ] Tree Structure within Notes
 - [ ] Export & Import
 - [ ] Auto Sync (Use Github Repo as Note Remote Storage)